Showing posts with label In Darkest Germany. Show all posts

 The quality of the British control commission staff in Germany itself was mixed.
 They had no future when the occupation came to an end, and they would have to return to Britain, where the best jobs would already have been taken.
 So it was hard to get the best people.
 Farquharson quotes a London civil servant as saying in 1946 that they were mainly “a highly-paid army of retired drain inspectors, unsuccessful businessmen and idle ex-policemen.”
 Farquharson also refers to heavy drinking after wartime abstinence, and corruption (“Officials were making hay while the sun shone, as there was no real future in Germany”).
 Some of this may have been unfair.
 Some of it may have been all too fair.
 One staff member was the former star record-breaking pilot of the early 1930s, C.W.A.
 Scott; unable to handle loss of fame as the war approached, he struggled in later years, and eventually joined the control commission staff in 1946, perhaps for want of something better.
 Soon after arriving, he blew his brains out.

 What should we make of Gollancz’s extraordinary crusade, 70 years on?
-Like Orwell, he should not be seen as some sort of secular saint.
+Like Orwell himself, he should not be seen as some sort of secular saint.
 (One remembers Orwell’s own comment in Reflections on Gandhi: “Saints should always be judged guilty until they are proved innocent.”)
 Although Gollancz split with the Communists after the Nazi-Soviet Pact, he had hitherto supported them, despite mounting evidence of their real nature from the war in Spain.
 His April 1945 pamphlet What Buchenwald Really Means, which appeared to pin as much blame for Hitler on the British as on the Germans, was premature and ill-judged, and drew a stinging rebuke from an Austrian former prisoner, Franz Burger.
+Some of his statements in In Darkest Germany were exaggerated and were from unreliable sources; as we have seen, his estimates of hunger oedema and TB prevalence were likely simply wrong.
 Gollancz may also have been something of a gadfly, flying from one fight to another.
 By 1948 he had moved on to other causes, including relief for the Middle East and eventually the abolition of capital punishment.
 In The New Morality, Matthew Frank quotes him thus: “‘There is nothing so depressing’, Gollancz once told a veteran of one of his many campaigns, ‘as a movement which has attained its aims’.”

-One of the many, often upsetting, photographs in the book is taken in a hospital.
+One of the many, often upsetting, photographs in In Darkest Germany is taken in a hospital.
 It is a high-key print lit by a window that is just out of shot to the right; soft light catches the white blanket and sheets on the iron bed, on which there is a young boy.
 The caption reads: “Child of 10 dying from TB in the Town Hospital, Düsseldorf.”
 Above the bed stands a balding man with a moustache, round dark-rimmed glasses and a professorial air; he is dressed in a dark winter coat and scarf.
 It is hard to read his expression, but his distress seems real.
-One wonders who his successors are today, and where one would find public intellectuals in British life who have made so clear a decision to serve good over evil.
+One wonders who his successors are today, and how many figures there are in modern British life who have made so clear a decision to serve good over evil.